 Cannabis contains a variety of active chemicals, including cannabinoids like THC and CBD.
 These molecules interact with receptors in the ECS to produce powerful effects on the body and brain.

 However, THC and CBD affect the ECS in very different ways.
 So, is one more effective than the other for ataxia?

 THC or CBD for Ataxia?

 The best-studied cannabinoids in cannabis are THC and CBD.
-THC is responsible for creating the marijuana ‘high’ that many people enjoy.
-It also has a range of medical uses, including relieving pain, stiffness, and nausea, and stimulating the appetite.
+THC is responsible for creating the marijuana high.
+It also has a range of medical uses, including relieving pain, stiffness, nausea, and stimulating the appetite.